This Post May Contain Affiliate Links. Please Read Our Disclosure Policy.

 - You can use lemongrass paste instead of fresh lemongrass if you’d like.
 Typically, you’ll sub 2 teaspoons of paste for each stalk, so use 4 teaspoons for this recipe.
 You can also start with 3 teaspoons and add more to taste.

-- Thai chilis are pretty spicy – about 50,000-100,000 Scoville heat units, making them about 15 times hotter than a jalapeño.
-If you’d like just a little heat, you can just add slices of the chilis or whole chilis to your soup as a garnish, but not eat them.
+- Thai chilis are pretty spicy – about 50,000-100,000 Scoville heat units, making them 15 times hotter than a jalapeño.
+For a bit of heat, add slices of the chilis or whole chilis to your soup as a garnish, but do not eat them.
 If you’re brave, you can pound the chilis and add them to your soup for the full, hot experience!
 You can also use red chilis, which are less spicy.

 - Best Ever Tom Kha Gai Soup (Thai Coconut Chicken Soup, Whole30, Paleo)